Individual Psychotherapy and Use of the Couch

 Individual psychoanalytic psychotherapy explores the connection between events in early life, which may be unconscious, and the current difficulty or distress.
 Psychotherapy offers a reliable setting to explore these issues, feelings and memories without fear of judgement.
 This type of therapy can offer a more in-depth treatment and is generally over a longer period of time.
-Psychotherapy can be either face to face on a weekly basis or more frequently, often with the client having the opportunity to use a therapy couch.
+Psychotherapy can be either face to face on a weekly basis or more frequently, such as 3 times a week with the patient having the opportunity to use a therapy couch.

 Psychodynamic counselling offers a brief intervention that will help you to explore the unconscious thoughts that impact upon your daily life and relationships.